tripleee/SmokeDetector-wiki/Commands.md

 ## Privileged commands as reply

-These commands require privileges, and have to be posted as a reply to a message of SmokeDetector.
+These commands require privileges and have to be posted as a reply to a message of SmokeDetector.

 User-friendly syntax: